Cc618/Asm-String-Algorithms/README.md

 On Windows you can build with src/build.bat.

 ## Contributions
-You can contribute by adding new functions if you want, If you have build this project on other platforms tell me please how to update the documentation.
+You can contribute by adding new functions if you want.
+If you have build this project on other platforms tell me please how to update the documentation.

 ## Directories